-- 125 As mentioned earlier, deconvolution produces artifacts because the components of multiplets are never perfectly identical.
-This causes imperfect multiplet subtraction due to the presence of random noise, etc. These artifacts tend to be duplicated for each $\delta$ function of M and their presence is often a limiting factor for the analysis of complex structures.
-Reducing them is therefore decisive to make multiplet deconvolution reliable.
-Deconvolution with large values of $J^$ generate fewer artifacts because they contain less $\delta$ function per unit distance.
-This is one of the reasons to aim first at the largest coupling present in - 130 any multiplet.
+As mentioned earlier, deconvolution produces artifacts because the components of multiplets are never perfectly identical.
+This causes imperfect multiplet subtraction due to the presence of random noise, etc. These artifacts tend to be duplicated for each $\delta$ function of M, and their presence is often a limiting factor for the analysis of complex structures.
+Reducing them is therefore decisive for making multiplet deconvolution reliable.
+Deconvolution with large values of $J^$ generates fewer artifacts because they contain less $\delta$ function per unit distance.
+This is one of the reasons to aim first at the largest coupling present in any multiplet.
 Note that it is the opposite to what a human would do based on the knowledge that only the smallest coupling can be readily measured between the first and second outermost lines of any multiplet.
-The other reason to start with the largest coupling constants is that values of $J^ = J/(2n + 1)$ (where $n \in \mathbb{N}^$ ) also produces multiplet structure with no marginal signal (see the extremum at $J^ = J/3$ in Fig. 3) making it unreliable to use symmetry as a criterion for the determination of values smaller than one third of the largest coupling of the multiplet.
-This problem becomes irrelevant when using a recursive process - 135 where the result of the simplification of the largest coupling constants is used as the starting point of the next step.
-In order to limit the accumulation of artifacts, applying symmetry at each step or taking the best part of the sub-multiplet $S^L$ and $S^R$ , is generally recommended.
+The other reason to start with the largest coupling constants is that values of $J^ = J/(2n+1)$ (where $n \in N^$ ) also produces a multiplet structure with no marginal signal (see the extremum at $J^ = J/3$ in Fig. 3), making it unreliable for using symmetry as a criterion for the determination of values smaller than one-third of the largest coupling of the multiplet.
+This problem becomes irrelevant when using a recursive process where the result of the simplification of the largest coupling constants is used as the starting point of the next step.
+In order to limit the accumulation of artifacts, applying symmetry at each step or taking the best part of the sub-multiplets $S^{L}$ and $S^{R}$ is generally recommended.